Medical Research & Beneficiaries

 In 2019, Tell Every Amazing Lady® fully funded a study at the University of Notre Dame by Rebecca Whelan called Characterizing CA125-antibody interactions using proteomics.
-Learn more about this study here. $25,000 was donated towards this work from T.E.A.L.®.
+Learn more about this study here.
+T.E.A.L.® donated $25,000 towards this work.
 Funds for this study were made possible by donations to the T.E.A.L.® Jane Fund.

 University of Pennsylvania School of Veterinary Medicine

 In 2014, T.E.A.L.® helped fund studies at University of Pennsylvania School of Veterinary Medicine training dogs to perform odor detection in human samples from patients with both malignant and benign ovarian cancer.
 It achieved 90% accuracy in identifying cancer plasma vs. normal. $5,000 was donated towards this work from T.E.A.L.®.

 University Of Texas Health San Antonio

 In 2021, T.E.A.L.® partially funded the study “Novel targeted therapy for treating chemotherapy resistant ovarian cancer,” led by assistant professor Suryavathi Viswanadhapalli at University of Texas Health San Antonio.
 The goal of the pilot research is to test the utility of adding a novel targeted therapy to overcome chemotherapy resistance in ovarian cancer.
 Funding of this grant was made possible by donations to the Jane Fund.